Multilevel-NN/torchbraid/README.md

   + MPI compiler

 Conda environments can be found in 'torchbraid/env' directories.
 These can be used too get a consistent conda enviroonement for using torchbraid.
-The one caveat, is that mpi4py should be installed consistenclty with the MPI compiler.
+The one caveat, is that mpi4py should be installed consistently with the MPI compiler.
 In some cases doing a 'pip install mpi4py' is to be preferred to installing it through conda (conda installs an alternate MPI compiler and library.
 You might want mpi4py to use the native one on your platform).